 - But first things first: let your ham rest 10-15 minutes after glazing, tented with foil.

-- Transfer ham to carving board (or cutting board with kitchen towel underneath).
+- Transfer ham to a carving board (or cutting board with a kitchen towel underneath).

 - Place ham bottom side up, locate the center bone and cut around it completely.

 - There are natural sections of meat, separated by fat all around the bone.
 Cut through these separations to get slices.
 Place onto a serving tray.

 Have any leftovers?
 Allow ham to cool completely to room temperature.
 Store in a covered airtight container in the fridge for up to 5 days!
 Or, if you are looking to make a different dish from the leftovers, consider leftover ham recipes such as my Ham Salad or Ham and Bean Soup.

 FAQ About Ham

 The best way to bake your ham is at low heat for a longer period of time.
 If you’re using a fully-cooked ham, you’re just heating it through so you can serve it with dinner.
 Generally, you will bake at 275° F for 12-15 minutes per pound.
 Most hams come with baking directions that you can follow, but most will fall within these guidelines.
 You’re going to want the internal temperature to be 145° F for pre-cooked ham and 160° F if cooking an uncooked ham.
 So for a 10 lb. cooked, bone-in ham, the cook time would be 2-2 1/2 hours or until 145° F.